Do You Need a Financial Planner When You Aren’t Even a Little Bit Rich?

-“There’s this stigma that you need a million dollars to invest to work with a financial adviser,” said Shannon Pike, vice president of Tanglewood Legacy Advisors and the 2017 president of the Financial Planning Association.
+“There’s this stigma that you need a million dollars to invest to work with a financial adviser,” said Shannon Pike, former vice president of Tanglewood Legacy Advisors.

 According to Pike, the financial planning industry is evolving to meet a wider range of customer needs.

 “Financial advisory practices were born out of a multitude of disciplines,” Pike explains.
 “You had insurance agents, stock brokers, and these were all very niche services.”

 A certified financial planner’s focus is more holistic, he said.
 They look at the intersection of your life and your money.